 Depo Provera Lawsuit 2025 - Latest News and Updates

-By early February 2025, 22 lawsuits had been filed against Pfizer, the manufacturer of Depo Provera.
-Many more lawsuits are expected throughout 2025.
+As of March 3, 2025, 78 lawsuits are pending against Pfizer, the manufacturer of Depo Provera.
+More lawsuits are expected to surface throughout 2025.

-A hearing before the Judicial Panel on Multidistrict Litigation (JPML) took place on January 30, 2025, in Miami.
-The outcome is expected to confirm the creation of multidistrict litigation (MDL).
-Lawyers are still investigating cases of individuals diagnosed with meningiomas after using Depo Provera, and plaintiffs can still join the MDL.
+A hearing before the Judicial Panel on Multidistrict Litigation (JPML) in Miami on January 30, 2025, confirmed the creation of multidistrict litigation (MDL).

 The first bellwether trials for Depo Provera are expected to start in mid-2025.
 The bellwether trials will give an indication of how juries might respond to evidence linking the birth control shot to brain tumors.
 Successful outcomes for plaintiffs in these trials could lead to substantial settlements or verdicts in the future.